 - 80% of individuals who have already had at least one osteoporotic fracture are neither identified nor treated.

-- Fragility fractures have become nearly epidemic in the United States among older adults with over 2 million fractures occuring each year - more than heart attacks, stokes, and breast cancer combined.
+- Fragility fractures have become nearly epidemic in the United States among older adults, with over 2 million fractures occurring each year - more than heart attacks, strokes, and breast cancer combined.